Hornos3/CoLin-Firewall/README.md

 Development environment:
 - Ubuntu version: Ubuntu 20.04
-- Linux version: 5.15.0-83-generic
+- Linux version: 5.15.0-87-generic
 - Qt version: 5.12.8

 ## 0x01.
 Basic Functions

 The firewall contains a kernel module and a GUI.
-The kernel module is used for hooking 5 hooks: PRE_ROUTING, LOCAL_IN, LOCAL_OUT, FORWARD and POST_ROUTING.
+The kernel module is used for hooking 2 hooks: PRE_ROUTING and POST_ROUTING.
 The kernel module provides lots of interfaces for communication with the GUI.

 Until the latest version, the firewall can manage: